bazelbuild/continuous-integration/docs/jobs.md

 * `Bazel-Benchmark` and `Bazel-Push-Benchmark-Output`: jobs running continously to produce benchmarks of Bazel published at [perf.bazel.build](https://perf.bazel.build).
 * `Global/pipeline`: a job that handles the global tests as well as the release process
+* `install-bazel`: a job that install Bazel release on all the slaves.

 All those jobs have custom configuration files that can be found in `jenkins/jobs/*.xml.tpl`.